- Automatic X-ray centering

-Intelligent Goniometer Head (IGH)
+Intelligent Goniometer Head 2 (IGH2)

 Automated optical object centering

 For any truly automated system, reliably getting the sample centered in the X-ray beam without user input is essential.
-While older approaches used basic loop centering, or scanning through the X-ray beam, the IGH uses the latest in optical image recognition techniques to detect sample holder presence, recognize the crystal and center, not just the loop, but objects found within them.
-This fast approach minimizes dead time and avoids use of X-rays on sensitive samples and allows unattended data collection of an entire queue of samples when used in conjunction with a sample mounting robot like the ACTOR system.
+While older approaches used basic loop centering, or scanning through the X-ray beam, the IGH2 uses the latest in optical image recognition techniques to detect sample holder presence, recognize the crystal and center, not just the loop, but objects found within them.
+This fast approach minimizes dead time and avoids use of X-rays on sensitive samples and allows unattended data collection of an entire queue of samples when used in conjunction with a sample mounting robot like the ACTOR 2 system.

 Point & click centering manual control

-For a more manual approach, click on whatever you want to bring to the center of the goniometer and the IGH will move it into the beam.
+For a more manual approach, click on whatever you want to bring to the center of the goniometer and the IGH2 will move it into the beam.
 The IGH also allows fully manual movements for fine- tuning centering or handling more unusual cases.

-Built in magnetic mount
+Built-in magnetic mount

 Single or dual camera operation

 Should you have an instrument supplied with dual video microscopes, the IGH is able to take advantage of both of them for faster centering without the need for rotations to get extra images.
 This allows centering to be completed typically within only 29 seconds.
 In a single camera setup, all that’s needed is a simple 90° phi rotation to get all the visual information needed.

 |X ±1.5 mm; Y ±1.5 mm; Z ±1.5 mm